babenkoivan/elastic-adapter/README.md

 $documentManager->delete('my_index', $documents);
 ```

-If you want an index to be refreshed immediately pass `true` as the third argument:
+If you want the index to be refreshed immediately pass `true` as the third argument:

 ```php
 $documentManager->delete('my_index', $documents, true);